mdshahadat12/Gamers-Tech-Auth-Project/questions_and_answers.md

 #### Answer: ?

-<i>The answer is B Because there is value pass by function, name is undefined</i>
+<i>The answer is B Because there is value no pass by function, name is undefined</i>

 </p>
 </details>